michaelk566/nndl_transfer_learning_project/README.md

 ---

-**Note:** In the code blocks of the notebook we cite whenever we used AI to help geenrate boilerplate code.
+**Note:** In the code blocks of the notebook we cite whenever we used AI to help generate boilerplate code.

 **Authors:**
 Michael Khanzadeh — <mmk2258@columbia.edu>